Some figures

 The record of the UIRR member companies can be summarised as follows:

-• Establishment in 35 years of an extended European CT network (direct, shuttle and consolidated trains) with reliable partners who are leaders in their national markets
+• Establishment in 43 years of an extended interconnected European CT network (direct, shuttle and consolidated trains)

 • More than 13,000 wagons under own management